 Understandably, this is only a small slice of the work we are doing behind the scenes at Liverpool Cares.
 We’re always putting people at the heart of everything we do, especially in the face of the challenging times we’re living in right now.
 Our city’s spirit is still strong, as is our humour, personality and fierce ability to fight back.
 Even in the most challenging times there are stories of kindness, love and connection emerging - making sure that we’re connected, even from afar.

 We’re always on the lookout for more community connections, so if you’d like to become a referral partner or link up with Liverpool Cares in any way, please reach out to Rachael on [email protected] or call 0151 659 1789 to speak with the team.

 Posted by Rachael Treacher on Tuesday 18th August 2020

-Rachael Treacher is the Volunteer and Outreach Officer at Liverpool Cares: she manages our community network of younger and older neighbours.
+Rachael Treacher is the Volunteer and Outreach Coordinator at Liverpool Cares: she manages our community network of younger and older neighbours.